-We would like to thank everyone who participated in interviews and focus groups; Age Concern Brighton, Hove and Portslade and the University of Brighton for supporting this research.
+We would like to thank everyone who participated in interviews and focus groups; Age UK Brighton & Hove and the University of Brighton for supporting this research.
 Production of the booklet was supported by the University of Brighton Research and Innovation Award.
+With thanks to Caitlin Hayward-Tapp for her work on the second edition design and re-mastering.